×

 All about Mugearite and Pyrolite Properties

 Know all about Mugearite and Pyrolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Mugearite and Pyrolite belong to Igneous Rocks.Texture of Mugearite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Pyrolite is Phaneritic.
 Mugearite appears Dull and Soft and Pyrolite appears Rough and Shiny.
-The luster of Mugearite is not available while that of Pyrolite is shiny.
+The luster of Mugearite is while that of Pyrolite is shiny.
 Mugearite is available in black, brown, light to dark grey colors whereas Pyrolite is available in dark greenish - grey colors.
 The commercial uses of Mugearite are creating artwork and that of Pyrolite are creating artwork, gemstone, jewelry, source of chromite, platinum, nickel and garnet, source of diamonds.